Bhoomi-newbie/Dock_it_up_assignment/iAssgn1/assignment-1/README.md

 <h3> Approach and commands used</h3>
 1. Create a Dockerfile(for serving page through nginx) and an "index.html".
 <br><br>
-2. Build an image named "bhoomi-site" using
+2. Build an image named "bhumi-site" using

 ```
 docker build -t  bhumi-site .